LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ### Cause of Error 9

 This error occurs because aggregations request was not written correctly.
-In order to calculate daily revenue and unique number of customers per day, the data must be grouped into daily buckets first.
+In order to calculate the daily revenue and unique number of customers per day, the data must be grouped into daily buckets first.
 Only then, could these values be calculated within each bucket.

-To specify that, you must create aggregations for transactions per day THEN create a subaggregation to denote that you want the following aggregations performed within each bucket.
+To specify that, you must create aggregations for transactions per day.
+Then, create a subaggregation to denote that you want the following aggregations to be performed within each bucket.
 ```
 GET ecommerce_data/_search
 {